microsoft/TypeScript-wiki/Type-Checking-JavaScript-Files.md

 A function whose body has a reference to the `arguments` reference is implicitly considered to have a var-arg parameter (i.e. `(...arg: any[]) => any`).
 Use JSDoc var-arg syntax to specify the type of the arguments.

+TODO: Give an example of the correct jsdoc

 ## Unspecified type parameters default to `any`